(Updated Feb. 12, 2016)

 On June 3, 2007, at Houston, Taguchi entered the game in the ninth as a defensive replacement in left field.
 In the 10th, with the score 5-5, one out and the bases empty, Taguchi launched a home run off Dan Wheeler, sparking the Cardinals to an 8-6 victory.
 Boxscore

 After an off-day on June 4, the Cardinals opened a homestand against the Reds on June 5.
 Again, Taguchi delivered the game-winner.

-With the score 3-3 in the ninth and left-hander Jon Coutlangus pitching for Cincinnati, Taguchi, a right-handed batter, pinch-hit for Chris Duncan, a left-handed batter, with one out.
+With the score 3-3 in the ninth and left-hander Jon Coutlangus pitching for Cincinnati, Taguchi batted for Chris Duncan with one out.
 Duncan was hitting .214 against left-handers at the time.

 On the 10th pitch he saw from Coutlangus, Taguchi singled to right-center, scoring Aaron Miles from third and giving St. Louis a 4-3 victory.
 Boxscore